npmcdn-to-unpkg-bot/geochat/README.md

 # geochat
-find someone on the map to chat
+find someone on the map to chat - In progress...